Outdated or Unsupported Browser Detected

 As firms in other industries increasingly employ the industry's logistical services, such as inventory management and just-in-time shipping, many new jobs will be created.

 Careers in Logistics involve the planning, management, and control of the physical distribution of materials and products.
 This industry is responsible to ensure cargo arrives in the right location, at the right time, in the safest and most economical manner.
-There are four areas to choose from:
+There are five areas to choose from:

 Mobile Equipment Maintenance responsibilities include maintenance, repair, and servicing vehicles.
 Employees keep mobile machinery running, while looking for more efficient safe and cost-effective ways to do so.
-There are three areas to choose from:
+There are seven areas to choose from:

 Below are some examples of career wages in each pathway.
 Visit the Occupational Employer Statistics page to find average wages for a specific occupation not listed.